laiweileeee/krypt-will/README.md

 ## Front-End Pages

-- [ ] Create Will Page - For will owners to create will (Partially done)
+- [x] Create Will Page - For will owners to create will
-- [ ] View Will Page - For will owners to view their will
+- [x] View Will Page - For will owners to view their will (Can delete, Cannot add more assets yet)
 - [x] Mint Page - For Gov to mint NFTs to will owners
 - [x] Execute Will Page - For Gov to simulate will owners' death and execute will